fau-klue/mmda-toolkit/mmda-backend/README.md

 ## Installation

+See the [Dockerfile](Dockerfile) for a working system environment ready for production.

-We use [pipenv](https://github.com/pypa/pipenv) for dependency management.
+During development, we use [pipenv](https://github.com/pypa/pipenv) for dependency management.

     pip3 install -r requirements.txt
     pipenv install --dev

-See also the [Dockerfile](Dockerfile) for a working system environment.

 ## Settings